 IMPRS Faculty

-Currently, 20 group leaders are members of our IMPRS faculty.
+Currently, 24 group leaders are members of our IMPRS faculty.
 Doctoral research projects can be pursued in the groups of these scientists.
-They are affiliated with the Max Planck Institute of Molecular Plant Physiology (MPI-MP), the Institute of Biology and Biochemistry at the University of Potsdam (UP), or the Leibniz Institute of Vegetable and Ornamental Crops (IGZ).
+They are affiliated with the Max Planck Institute of Molecular Plant Physiology (MPI-MP), the Institute of Biology and Biochemistry at the University of Potsdam (UP), the Max Planck Institute of Colloids and Interfaces (MPI-KGF), or the Leibniz Institute of Vegetable and Ornamental Crops (IGZ).

 To find out more about our faculty members and their groups, please click on their names.
 The link will lead you to their websites where you can learn more about their research, find publications etc.

-In the application for our IMPRS, you are asked to name faculty members in whose groups you would like to do a PhD project.
+The IMPRS application form asks you to name faculty members in whose groups you would like to do a PhD project.
 It is not required to contact these faculty members before you submit your application, but you may do so.
 If you do contact them by email, please inform yourself about their research beforehand, and indicate in your email that you plan to apply for the IMPRS.
 Please note that not all faculty members may be available for supervising doctoral researchers and their PhD projects in a given year.

 Plant Stress and Epigenetics